DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/filtering.md

 ## Custom filter operations

 Specify the [TableFilterRow](../reference/table-filter-row.md) plugin's `showFilterSelector` property to allow filter operation selection for an end user.
-Define, which filter operations are available for a particular data type using the [DataTypeProvider](../reference/data-type-provider.md) `availableFilterOperations` property.
+Define, which filter operations are available for particular columns using the [DataTypeProvider](../reference/data-type-provider.md) `availableFilterOperations` property.
 You can also define a custom operation by passign a filtering predicate to the [IntegratedFiltering](../reference/integrated-filtering.md) plugin's `columnExtensions` property.

 .embedded-demo({ "path": "grid-filtering/advanced-filter-row", "showThemeSelector": true })